 Southeastern has procedures in place that serve to be sensitive to victims who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges; as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services on-and/or off-campus; as well as additional remedies to prevent contact between a complainant and an accused party, such as housing, academic, transportation and working accommodations, if reasonably available.
 Southeastern will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to law enforcement.
-Students and employees should contact the Title IX Director (office: Dyson Hall, Room 120; phone: 985-549-5888) by calling, writing, or visiting the office to report in person.
-The Title IX Director will collaborate and coordinate with the Office for Student Advocacy and Accountability and Dean of Students for student cases and the Director of Human Resources for employee cases.
+Students and employees should contact the Title IX Coordinator (office: Dyson Hall, Room 120; phone: 985-549-5888) by calling, writing, or visiting the office to report in person.
+The Title IX Coordinator will collaborate and coordinate with the Dean of Students for student cases and the Director of Human Resources for employee cases.